Bilal248/Smart-Medical-Diagnostic-System/README.md

    - Install pyswip: pip install pyswip
    - Ensure SWI-Prolog is installed and available in PATH.
    - Run:
-       python3 query_prolog.py
+       python3 pyswip_client/query_prolog.py

      This script demonstrates asserting symptoms and querying diagnoses via pyswip.

 3. Rule-based engine with GUI (no extra libraries)
    - Run:
-       python3 rule_engine_gui.py
+       streamlit run rule_engine_gui/rule_engine_gui.py
-     A simple Tkinter GUI will open where you can check symptoms and press INFER to get diagnoses.
+     A simple web app  will open where you can check symptoms and press INFER to get diagnoses.

---- Notes for group of 4 ---
+--- Notes for group of 2 ---
-This project is intentionally packaged for 4 students.
-Split responsibilities:
-  - Member A: Prolog knowledge base and testing queries
-  - Member B: Python pyswip integration
-  - Member C: Rule engine & GUI
-  - Member D: Report, screenshots, and packaging

-If your group size differs, you can still use the same partitioning; let me know if you need a different layout.
+No group approached us to join their team, so we proceeded as a group of two.